 WAITING TO PREPARE HYDRANGEAS FOR WINTER

 Let the plants harden off over the next few weeks while you get things ready.
-But don’t wait for the last minute when time is short to get things lined up for installation.
+But don’t wait for the last minute.
+The clock is ticking and you might need time to get things lined up for installation.
 There’s no way to tell when suppliers will run out and how much time you have to get yourself organized for this task.
 You can be ready to spring into action more quickly when you have your covers all planned out and ready to go.
 Plus it is more pleasant to work outside before the temps really plunge.

 I’m delighted to tell you that I will be speaking in person at the November 17th meeting of the Connecticut Horticultural Society (CHS).
 The topic is Shrubs, the New Perennial.

 The meeting will be held at Emanuel Synagogue Auditorium, 160 Mohegan Drive, West Hartford, CT.
 CHS members attend free of charge.
 Non-members are asked to donate $10.
-Meetings are also free to full-time students with valid ID.
+Note that meetings are also free to full-time students with valid ID.
 Social time begins at 7pm, followed by the speaker program at approximately at 7:30pm.

 I am booking virtual presentations for 2023 and beyond.
 The good news is that geography becomes irrelevant with virtual talks.
 I can easily deliver your favorite gardening topics to anywhere you are.
 Just click HERE to start the ball rolling to have me present to your group.
 And if any of the upcoming dates I have are public (very few are), I will post it on the calendar page of this site.